flot/flot/README.txt

 What's with the name?
 ---------------------

+First: it's pronounced with a short o, like "plot".
+Not like "flawed".

-Well, "Flot" is like "Plot".
+So "Flot" is like "Plot".

 And if you look up "flot" in a Danish-to-English dictionary, some up the words that come up are "good-looking", "attractive", "stylish", "smart", "impressive", "extravagant".
 One of the main goals with Flot is pretty looks.
+Flot is supposed to be "flot".